sehrschlechtYT/KeepItems/readme.md

   enabled: false
   value: "keepitems.use"

-# If this is enabled, items will be cleared instead of kept on player death.
+# If this is enabled, items will be removed instead of kept on player death.
 clear-items: false

 # Debugging - If you want to see information about the filters in the console, set this to true.